j-dix/Microsoft-Azure-Honeypot/README.md

 [linkedin]: www.linkedin.com/in/j-dixon-cybersecurity-2a21a2295

 <h2> 🔭 I’m currently working on: </h2>
-BS in Cybersecurity and Information Compliance, Microsoft AZ-104 Certification and
+BS in Cybersecurity and Information Compliance at WGU, Microsoft AZ-104 Certification and
 AWS Foundational Certification